Fatty Liver Lifestyle Changes: This Is what You Need to Do

 healthy food for fatty liver

-It’s actually a combination of life lifestyle changes that are required for you to reverse or at least reduce your fatty liver.
+It’s actually a combination of lifestyle changes that are required for you to reverse or at least reduce your fatty liver.

-As mentioned before, the biggest and most important one is your diet.
+The biggest and most important one is your diet.
 You need to cut out all or most saturated fats such as those found in poultry, red meat, yogurt, cheese, fried foods, baked goods… the list goes on.

 You also need to stop consuming foods with lots of carbs, mainly those with added sugar like candy, cake and soda.
 And, of course, stop drinking alcohol.